jayaprakash369/global-test-repo/README.md

   * Creates a VM in VirtualBox
   * Installs packages and dependencies to run the application and Docker containers
   * Clones the necessary ID-Pal private repositories
-  * Pulls the PHP 8 and MySQL images and creates containers from them
+  * Pulls the PHP 8 and MySQL docker images and creates local containers

 * Check the build logs thoroughly for any errors.
 The build may fail due to network issues or manual interruption.